 Most of us are afraid of fire—like we’re afraid of change and loss—because we miss the point that the Phoenix embodies: new life rising up out of the ashes of the old.
-Despite what it looks like, ashes don’t signify the end; they signify a new beginning.
+Despite what it looks like, ashes don’t signify the end; they always signify a new beginning.

-How about you?
-What’s your experience?
-Think of something that’s at least 5 years old now, some fire you’ve experienced and come through.
-Maybe it was a job you lost, a relationship that suddenly ended or a death—of someone dear to you or a dream you cherished.
-Although it took some time to emerge from the flames of that experience, don’t you find that you’ve been transformed by what you’ve been through?
-You’re not the person you were, are you?
+Think of something that happened at least five years ago, some “fire” you experienced and worked through.
+Maybe it was a job you lost, an important personal or professional relationship that unexpectedly ended, or even a death—of someone dear to you or a dream you cherished.
+Although it took some time to emerge from the “flames” of that experience, don’t you find that you’re no longer the person you were before it happened?

-At the minimum, now you know you can survive a fire.
+No matter what else, now you know you can survive a fire.

 You can learn to shift your perspective from what you’ve lost to what’s rising out of your ashes.
 When you embrace the inevitability of the “fires” in your life as a prerequisite for your transformation, you’ll emerge from every flame with a strength you never knew you had.